 The focus of the foredeck is a teak-lined jacuzzi and large sunpad, around which is plenty of deck space for sun lounging.
 On the main deck aft two L-shaped sunpads face versatile open deck space, on the starboard side of which an exercise bike rises through a flush deck hatch.
 The transom folds down to create a swim platform with a shower and bathing ladder.
-Port midships is a boarding ladder of ease of access in any weather.
+Port midships is a boarding ladder for ease of access in any weather.

 Beneath the Bimini hardtop there is a guest lounge and bar to port and open-air dining to starboard, line-free for absolute safety.
 Blinds on the Bimini's skylights deliver sun or shade as required and the space is glazed at the sides back to the twin helm stations to keep the breeze at bay.